gentomacine/alx-low_level_programming/0x1E-search_algorithms/README.md

-C - Search Algorithms
+## C - Search Algorithms
-This was my Holberton School project on search algorithms.
+This was my Alx School project on search algorithms.
 I implemented various types of search algorithms and stated the corresponding space/time complexities for each.

-Tests âœ”ï¸
+## Tests âœ”ï¸
 tests: Folder of test files for all tasks.
 Provided by Holberton School.
-Helper Files í¹Œ
+Helper Files ï¿½ï¿½ï¿½
 listint: Folder of helper files for task 12, singly linked list jump search.

 create_list.c: C function that creates a listint_t singly linked list.